sonnyli/anki-enhanced-cloze/README.md

 # Enhanced cloze 2.1
 This add-on allows to improve clozes usage.
 See the [AnkiWeb page](https://ankiweb.net/shared/info/1990296174) for more details.

-## general warning
-For each cloze you add this add-on copies the whole text.
-So if you paste 1000 words into the first field of an enhanced cloze note and do 20 clozes the note will have ultimately 21000 words.
-If you do this often the size of your database will increase substantially.
-You can only use Ankiweb if your database (excluding any images which are not in the database) is smaller than 100mb.

 ## Known Limitations, Bugs, Todo
 - On Ankidroid 2.9 with Android 10 in 2019-11-27 it doesn't work properly: When you have multiple c1s and on Ankidroid you touch the first one to unveil it it immediatly jumps to the answer and